Comparison of birth control methods: Side effects

-Sexually transmitted disease prevention
+Sexually transmitted infection prevention

-Male and female condoms provide significant protection against sexually transmitted diseases (STDs) when used consistently and correctly.
+Male and female condoms provide significant protection against sexually transmitted infections (STIs) when used consistently and correctly.
 They also provide some protection against cervical cancer.
-Condoms are often recommended as an adjunct to more effective birth control methods (such as IUD) in situations where STD protection is also desired.
+Condoms are often recommended as an adjunct to more effective birth control methods (such as IUD) in situations where STI protection is also desired.

-Other barrier methods, such as diaphragm may provide limited protection against infections in the upper genital tract.
-Other methods provide little or no protection against sexually transmitted diseases.
+Other barrier methods, such as diaphragms may provide limited protection against infections in the upper genital tract.
+Other methods provide little or no protection against sexually transmitted infections.